 Ross will take his message to the Boston School Committee tonight about how his district will be "unfairly targeted by the superintendent’s plan."

-O’Malley held a hearing about the last wave of school closings and asked for more information from the School Committee on what they planned on doing with the schools.
+and asked for more information from the School Committee on what they planned on doing with the schools.
 O'Malley said that kids from the Mission Hill school would be given a waiver to attend their school, which would move into the West Zone from its present North Zone.
 In turn, the families of the shuttered Agassiz School would have a smaller chance of getting into a school they wanted to remain open in their neighborhood because enrollment will be kept low.

 O'Malley said he thinks Johnson "is trying hard and has some successful models" but has possibly not thought out all of the ramifications of this latest plan.